How to Hire Software Developers: Complete 2026 Guide

 Do remote developers stay long-term or leave quickly?

 Depends on hiring model: Freelancers have high turnover (average 3-6 months per engagement), offshore staff augmentation experiences 20-35% annual attrition, traditional in-house sees 20-25% turnover.
-Top dedicated development team partners achieve 90-95% annual retention with developers staying 2.5+ years average.
+Top dedicated development team partners hold on to their engineers, with developers staying 2.5+ years average.
 Retention drivers: (1) Competitive compensation with annual reviews, (2) Career development with learning budgets and growth paths, (3) Interesting projects that prevent boredom, (4) Strong engineering culture with autonomy and recognition.
 Choose partners with proven high retention - it's one of the best indicators of quality and team satisfaction.

 How do I hire developers for specialized technologies like AI/ML or blockchain?